 - Mendeley to organize my research papers and references,

-- GitHub for developing and publishing my work, Dropbox to synchronize my files,
+- GitHub for developing and publishing my work, Dropbox and Syncthingto synchronize my files,

 - Vim for programming and editing text,

-- LaTeX to write my papers, reports, dissertation etc.,
+- LaTeX and Overleaf to write papers, thesis etc.,

 - FEMM and Opera, ANSYS Maxwell, Comsol for electromagnetic FEA.